Chordian/sidfactory2/README.md

 ## Changelog

-- Added: Documentation on how to customize configuration using a user.ini file.
+- Added: Documentation on how to customize configuration using a `user.ini` file.
   Including a default template.
+- Added: configuration option `Window.Scaling` to scale the contents of the window in `user.ini`.

 ### Build 20210104